Uncle Ken, Black Bears, and Birds!

 The Battle continues …

 I still remember the year he’d tried to use a 4×4 post.
 Uncle Ken had dug a hole, set the 4×4 in it, and poured concrete around it for a strong base.
-I was staying at our camp for a week that summer and got the scoop.
+I was staying at our camp for a week that summer and got to observer the construction project first hand.
 This time he’d seen the bear, and it was a big one.
-He was headed out for they day when he discover the bear in his front yard.
+He was headed out for the day when he discover the bear in his front yard.
 The bear simply snapped the 4×4 over and began busily munching down on the bird seed that had once been in the now mangled bird feeder.

 Uncle Ken, angry now, went in to get his shotgun.
 The bear was gone when he returned.
 I guess the bear had decided that he’d over-stayed his welcome.
 Uncle Ken later told me that he really wasn’t going to shoot the bear, he just wanted to scare it off.
 Later that afternoon, he headed back to Old Forge for more concrete and a steel pole.
 “Something like a basketball goal post,” as he put it.
 When I headed back to Tennessee, he was out there re-digging the hole for the new “steel-pole” bird feeder base he was putting in.